Last Update: 4th May 2024

 Preparing my Test Studio

-Each image sensor is technically different or unique.
-Knowledge about digital cameras guided me in planning these camera tests.
-For example, it's better to focus on pixels when testing digital cameras.
-The sensor's diagonal measurement only determines the sensor's optical characteristics.
-I created the chart below to help you study the pixel area variances between the cameras tested.
+Each camera's sensor is technically different.
+My knowledge of digital cameras helped me plan pixel area tests.
+For example, pixel area reveals more about sensor performance when comparing digital cameras.
+Sensor size (diagonal measurements) is an indicator of the sensor's optical characteristics.
+I created the chart below to illustrate the pixel area variances of the cameras I tested.

-Let's study the different test images...
+Let's study these different test images...

 The test images are best viewed on a large display.
 Click on the first image...